 Finding an internship is similar to the process of securing employment.
 You need to contact organizations of interest and apply for an internship in the same way that you would a job.

 - Plan ahead!
-Depending on location, apply 2-12 months before your start date.
+Depending on location, arrange your experience 2-12 months before your start date.

 - Prepare a resume, cover letter, and online presence: LinkedIn, Handshake (UA Career Development office can help).

 - Work your network – talk to friends, professors, and acquaintances.
 Consider talking to UA Alumni through the Bear Down Network.
 Set up informational interviews with alumni or contacts in industries and attend career fairs, mixers, and hackathons.

 - An ongoing job may not be used for internship credit unless distinct work and supervision are present.
 Students can be paid for an internship (and are encouraged to seek out paid opportunities), but an internship typically may not be undertaken in the same department or unit of an organization in which a student is regularly employed; the internship must be in a different department under a different supervisor doing work that is clearly differentiated from regular duties.

 Experiencing an Internship

 - An internship is typically 3 credits, representing a minimum of 135 hours of work which is typically 8 to 10 hours per week in Fall semester or Spring semester.
 Summer session hours may be worked between the Summer Pre-Session (mid-May) through Summer Session II (early August), even though you will be registered in Summer Session I or II.
 Hours must be worked within the semester for which the student is receiving credit.